ReluctantHacker/notes/cs/dotNetNotes.md

 # Basic idea
 - .net is a framework that supports(mainly) programming languages including C#, F#, Visual Basic(.NET).
-- .net framework also includes some subframeworks(Those frameworks all can be for C#, F# and VB.NET)
+- .net framework also includes some subframeworks(Those subframeworks all can be developed by C#, F# and VB.NET, actually C# is the most famous and popular language of three of them.)
   - **Windows Forms(WinForms)**:
     - **purpose**: Building traditional desktop applications with graphical user interfaces (GUIs).
 Drag-and-drop UI design: Simplifies layout creation in Visual Studio.
     - **properties**: